You Are Here:

 It's a "Sprayed-On" Finish

-Bathtub refinishing is known by several names: bathtub resurfacing, bathtub re-glazing, and bathtub re-enameling.
+Bathtub refinishing is known by several names: bathtub resurfacing, bathtub re-glazing, bathtub re-enameling, and even bathtub refurbishing.
 They all mean the same thing.

 Bathtub refinishing is a "sprayed-on" process that can make a worn, damaged bathtub look like new again.
 This like-new appearance cannot be achieved with Do-It-Yourself products.
 Only a professional refinisher has access to the high-tech, durable coatings that are required to give a bathtub its shiny new appearance.
 More importantly, only a seasoned, professional refinisher has the tools and skill to apply the surface correctly the first time, every time.